Skip to content

 git clone https://github.com/maticnetwork/node-ansible

-Change to the cloned repository:
+Change the working directory to the cloned repository using:

 cd node-ansible